Wireless-Innovation-Forum/Common-Data/README.md

 ### Extracting the zip files

-To actually unzip the tiles, you can use the provided script 'extract_geo.py' (also found for reference in the `src/data/` folder of the Spectrum-Access-Systems repository).
+To actually unzip the tiles, you can use the provided script 'extract_geo.py':

 ```
     python extract_geo.py